SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h2 id="performingsearches">Performing Searches</h2>

 Many API calls allow you to select which observations you want to return by specifying a set of search constraints.
 If no constraints are specified, all observations in the database are returned.
-A search constraint consists of a `search_id` and a desired value.
+A search constraint consists of a `searchid` and a desired value.
 For example:

 %CODE%
 volumeid=COISS_2001